openeuropa/oe_search/modules/oe_search_demo/README.md

 }
 ```

 The values can now be controlled using environment variables.
-You can get the the correct values for each of the following values,
-during the onboard process with corporate search.
+You can get the correct values for each of the following, during the onboarding process with Corporate Search.

 ```
       EUROPA_SEARCH_ENABLED: 1